Formula One: Points system

 Various systems for awarding championship points have been used since 1950.
 The current system, in place since 2010, (Note: From 2019 to 2024, an additional point was awarded to the car which set the fastest lap, if that car finished inside the top 10.) awards the top ten cars points in the Drivers' and Constructors' Championships, with the winner receiving 25 points.
 Points won at each race are added up, and the driver and constructor with the most points at the end of the season are crowned World Champions.

-A driver must be classified in order to receive points.
-They must complete at least 90% of the race distance in order to receive points.
+A driver must be classified to receive points.
+They must complete at least 90% of the race distance to receive points.
 Therefore, it is possible for a driver to receive points even if they retired before the end of the race.

-From some time between the 1977 and 1980 seasons to the end of the 2021 season, if less than 75% of the race laps were completed by the winner, then only half of the points listed in the table were awarded to the drivers and constructors.
-The half points rule was replaced by a distance-dependent, gradual scale system for 2022.
+From some time between the 1977 and 1980 seasons to the end of the 2021 season, if less than 75% of the race laps were completed by the winner, then only half of the points listed in the table were awarded to drivers and constructors.
+The half-points rule was replaced by a distance-dependent, gradual-scale system for 2022.

 Constructors

 Ferrari (pictured with Lewis Hamilton) have competed in every season of the championship.

-A Formula One constructor is the entity credited for designing the chassis and the engine.
-If both are designed by the same company, they receive sole credit as the constructor (e.g., Ferrari).
+A Formula One constructor is the entity credited with designing the chassis and the engine.
+If both are designed by the same company, that company receives sole credit as the constructor (e.g., Ferrari).
 If they are designed by different companies, both are credited, with the name of the chassis designer being placed before that of the engine designer (e.g., McLaren-Mercedes).
 All constructors are scored individually, even if they share a chassis or engine with another constructor.
 Entering a new team in the Formula One World Championship requires a $450 million up-front payment to the FIA, which is then shared equally among the existing teams.